dogweather/forkful/content/en/vba/getting-started/starting-a-new-project.md

   \ setting up an environment within a host application, like Excel, to automate tasks\u2026"
 lastmod: '2024-03-13T22:44:59.935023-06:00'
 model: gpt-4-0125-preview
-summary: "Starting a new project in Visual Basic for Applications (VBA) involves setting\
-  \ up an environment within a host application, like Excel, to automate tasks\u2026"
+summary: Starting a new project in Visual Basic for Applications (VBA) involves setting up an environment within a host application, like Excel, to automate tasks or extend functionality.
 title: Starting a new project
 weight: 1
 ---